eclab/edisyn/README.md

 * *Send Patch* sends the current patch to the synthesizer.
 This isn't actually used much since other commands send the patch automatically.

-* *Write Patch* writes the patch to a given location in the synthesizer.
+* *Write Patch...* writes the patch to a given location in the synthesizer.

 * *Change MIDI* sets or updates the MIDI interface.